Ebubekir-Tas/Pokemon-Battle/README.md

 3: PropTypes in absence of TypeScript

 For sake of time didn't include:
-- loading state for fetches (loading, success, error, etc)
+- loading state for fetches (loading, success, onError, etc)
-- error handling for fetching API
 - unit tests
 - TypeScript
 - Linter